Gate Set Tomography: Advanced long-sequence GST

 However, many of these circuits are redundant.
 Eliminating redundant circuits yields much smaller and more efficient experiments.
 The redundancy stems from the fact that (as observed previously) each germ $g$ only amplifies certain ``directions'' in error space.
 Because this subspace corresponds to \emph{commuting} deviations in $\seqaction{g}$ (the operation produced by $g$), its dimension is that of $\seqaction{g}$'s commutant.
 This can be much smaller than the space defining $\seqaction{g}$ itself -- e.g., if $\seqaction{g}$ is a nondegenerate $d^2 \times d^2$ matrix, then although perturbations to $\seqaction{g}$ form an $d^4$-dimensional space, the commutant is only $d^2$-dimensional.
 So measuring \emph{all} the fiducial pairs is redundant.
 We only need to ensure that each base circuit is probed so that every amplified perturbation impacts the observed outcome probabilities.
 Each amplified direction will affect the outcome probabilities corresponding to at least \emph{one} fiducial pair.
 So if a given germ amplifies $m$ directions in parameter space, it is sufficient to select $m$ fiducial pairs that measure linearly independent probabilities sensitive to those $m$ variations.
 Step 4 in Figure \ref{fig:GSTExperimentDesign} depicts how FPR functions during the construction of a GST experiment design.

-The \texttt{pyGSTi} implementation performs ``fiducial pair reduction'' via an algorithm, described in appendix \ref{sec:PyGSTiExperimentSelection}, that starts by constructing an informationally complete set of effective SPAM pairs, then selects germs, and finally eliminates redundant fiducial pairs for each base circuit, one by one, until no further fiducial pairs can be eliminated without losing sensensitivity to some amplified perturbation of the gate set's parameters.
+The \texttt{pyGSTi} implementation performs ``fiducial pair reduction'' via an algorithm, described in Appendix \ref{sec:PyGSTiExperimentSelection}, that starts by constructing an informationally complete set of effective SPAM pairs, then selects germs, and finally eliminates redundant fiducial pairs for each base circuit, one by one, until no further fiducial pairs can be eliminated without losing sensensitivity to some amplified perturbation of the gate set's parameters.

-We have found that fiducial pair reduction can reduce the size of GST experiments significantly, by 50-90\% in many cases.
-However, eliminating redundancies in the data also tends to increase the risk that GST's parameter estimation step will get stuck at a local maximum.
-We see the fiducial pair reduction technique as useful and sometimes necessary, but not one that should be applied in every case.
+A systematic study of the robustness of fiducial pair reduction is left as a topic for future work.
+Anecdotal evidence suggests that fiducial pair reduction can reduce the size of GST experiments significantly, by 50-90\% in many cases.
+However, eliminating redundancies in the data also tends to increase the risk that GST's parameter estimation step will get stuck at a local maximum, and we have observed this particularly in cases where the GST model does a poor job at explaining the data.
+At this point we see the fiducial pair reduction technique as useful and sometimes necessary, but not one that should be applied in every case.